DaniAffCH/CrowdSpaceDetector/README.md

 - **Graph-based Semantic Segmentation:** Utilize advanced graph-based algorithms to perform semantic segmentation on RGB-D images, allowing you to separate objects and regions in the scene efficiently.

 - **Largest Free Area Detection:** Identify and locate the largest free area within the segmented image.
+Additionally, this feature generates a heatmap of the image, where the pixel values represent the distance to the nearest obstacle.
 This feature is particularly useful for applications involving crowd or space management.

 - **Computational Efficiency:** Designed with computational efficiency in mind, making it well-suited for real-time or resource-constrained applications, such as robotic systems.

+## Constraint
+The only constraint for this algorithm to work is that the plane should occupy the majority of the image, indeed the algorithm will consider as a plane, the largest semantic class.

 ## Prerequisites
 - OpenCV